kwpark23/CourseBot/README.md

 ### <a name="work"></a>How chatbots work
 Building a chatbot requires identifying the following four things:
-  -Understand target audience: college students, consumer of the product, businessmen/women, or some other category of users.
+  - Understand target audience: college students, consumer of the product, businessmen/women, or some other category of users.
-  -Understand the natural language of communication: Is the user asking question in English, French, Chinese, Spanish, and so on?
+  - Understand the natural language of communication: Is the user asking question in English, French, Chinese, Spanish, and so on?
-  -Understand the intent or desire of the user: Is the user asking about book recommendation, restaurant search, booking hotel, how to use software?
+  - Understand the intent or desire of the user: Is the user asking about book recommendation, restaurant search, booking hotel, how to use software?
-  -Lastly, you want your chatbot to provide appropriate response to user’s question.
+  - Lastly, you want your chatbot to provide appropriate response to user’s question.

 Chatbot is also about simulating conversation between humans, so there are fun aspect of making a chatbot, like adding personalities.